-K. Functional Allocation of Expenses - The costs of program and supporting services activities have been summarized on a functional basis in the statement of functional expense.
-The statement of functional expenses presents the natural classification detail of expenses by function.
+K. Functional Allocation of Expenses - The costs of program and supporting services activities have been summarized on a functional basis in the statements of functional expenses.
+The statements of functional expenses present the natural classification detail of expenses by function.
 Accordingly, certain costs have been allocated among the programs and supporting services benefited.